Home Efficiency Rebates

 Ready to Make Your Home Energy Efficient?

-The Home Efficiency Rebate Program will provide rebates to reduce the cost of energy-saving, whole-home improvements in existing single-family and multifamily buildings.
+HOMES provides rebates to help reduce the cost of energy-saving, whole-home improvements in existing single-family and multifamily buildings.
 We will be with you every step of the way.
 This simplified process shows what you can expect.

 Get an Assessment

 There is a cost for the assessment.
-Low-income households are eligible for a rebate to help cover the cost.
-Tax credits to help offset these costs are also available to those who qualify.
-Ask your home assessor for more details.
+Low-income households are eligible for up to a $500 rebate to help cover the cost.
+Tax credits to help offset these costs are also available.
+Ask your energy assessor for more details.

-Income verification determines the level of rebates available to you.
-After your required home energy assessment, you will learn how much energy your house currently uses and identify opportunities to achieve savings.
 Households qualify for rebates based on how much energy they’re expected to save and their household income.
-The more energy you save, the higher the rebates available.
+The more energy you save, the higher available rebates.
+Projects must reduce energy usage by at least 20%.

 HOMES Rebates